Anpanman11111/Madre-fire-burn-severity-2025/README.md

 | High Severity (4)    | ≥ 0.660           | Magenta  | 0.01       |

 ## Notes:
+- TIFF and PNG outputs are included in a separate folder
 - This project is licensed under the MIT License